Autism Motivation Restricted Interests

 - Read a book together with characters that are trains or other modes of transportation he/she enjoys.

-This blog was inspired from a lecture given by Temple Grandin at the Geneva Conference for Autism, November 2010.
+This blog was inspired by a lecture given by Temple Grandin at the Geneva Conference for Autism, November 2010.

 Written by: Ashleigh Wishen, Speech-Language Pathologist, The Speech Therapy Centres of Canada Ltd.